top of page

 THE LITURGY OF THE WORD

-A reading from the Letter of Paul to the Romans
+A reading from the Letter of Paul to the Ephesians

 ends with: